lucacorti/jsonapi_plug/README.md

 You can now call `render(conn, MyApp.PostView, "show.json", %{data: my_data, meta: meta})`
 or `"index.json"` normally.

-If you'd like to use this without Phoenix simply use the `JSONAPI.View` and call `JSONAPI.View.render(MyApp.PostView, data, conn, meta)`.
+If you'd like to use this without Phoenix simply `use JSONAPI.View` and call `JSONAPI.View.render(MyApp.PostView, data, conn, meta)`.

 ## Parsing and validating a JSONAPI Request